-- 1. Accepts ownership of the two existing visitor information bay structures located on State Government land on the eastern and western approaches to Deloraine on the Bass Highway; - 2.
-Provides approval to the General Manager to negotiate and enter into lease agreements with the State Government for the structures to remain on government land; and - 3.
-Notes a budget allocation of \$25,000 will be required in the 2023-24 operating budget for immediate repairs required to both structures.
+- 1. Accepts the request from the Department of State Growth to accept ownership of the two existing visitor information signage bay structures located on State Government land on the eastern and western approaches to Deloraine on the Bass Highway; - 2.
+Authorises expenditure of \$39,000 comprised of: Remedial work of \$25,000, and Maintenance costs for four years from 2023-24 of \$14,000; and - 3.
+Provides approval to the General Manager to negotiate and enter into lease agreements with the State Government for the structures to remain on government land.